Site navigation

 • made hard copies of the draft master plan and draft port overlay available at 2 locations.

-We received a total of 8 submissions addressing the priority Port of Abbot Point draft master planning documents.
-The community provided valuable insights during the consultation process that have been considered when finalising the draft master plan.
+A total of 8 submissions addressing the priority Port of Abbot Point draft master planning documents were received.
+The community provided valuable insights during the consultation process that have been considered when finalising the master plan and port overlay.